martignoni/moodlebox.net-old/content/help/what-is-the-moodlebox-for.en.md

   - About

 ---
-The MoodleBox provides a <a href="https://moodle.org/" target="_blank" rel="noopener noreferrer">Moodle</a> learning management system outside of any network infrastructure, by using a small, cheap and ubiquitous device.
+The MoodleBox provides a [Moodle][1] learning management system outside of any network infrastructure, by using a small, cheap and ubiquitous device.

 It&#8217;s uses to enhance online learning and teaching: